 Hamradio is definitely not the way it used to be for me with today's digital modes and gadgets but it is nice to

 muck around a bit on the bands and meet old friends.
+Have to admit though that especially the JT-modes are

-statues of Kim Il Sung and Kim Jong Il.
 But there is hope.
 Policies are changing in the DPRK, and I would not be surprised that in 2020 we might be able

 to work the occasional P5.
 Remember 25 years ago?
 Working BY1PK was an absolute achievement!
 And how

 Related to hamradio is the representation of UX5UO's QSL-printing business.
 Gennadi UX5UO is a good and